camunda-community-hub/process-execution-automator/doc/loadtestscenario/README.md

 # Load Test scenario

-A load test scenario is different than a unit test.
+A load test scenario is different from a unit test.
 In a load test, the goal is to mimic the production:

 * in term on process instance creation
 * in term of service task, using the real service task or simulate it